wsulliv8/wsulliv8.github.io/_posts/2025-12-13-GitOdyssey.md

 - When did error handling change?
 - Which commits touched this module during the incident last quarter?

-Modern AI coding assistants help a lot, but they mostly operate on the **current snapshot** of a codebase.
+Modern AI coding assistants help a lot, but they mostly operate on the current snapshot of a codebase.
 During the University of Texas at Austin's annual HackTX hackathon, our team asked a simple question:

 > What if your repository’s entire history became an interactive, AI-queryable knowledge graph?

-That became **GitOdyssey**: a web app that ingests a Git repo, builds a commit graph, and lets you explore changes visually then ask natural language questions grounded in commit-level evidence.
+That became GitOdyssey: a web app that ingests a Git repo, builds a commit graph, and lets you explore changes visually then ask natural language questions grounded in commit-level evidence.

-For the exact tech stack, please refer to the [repo](https://github.com/DylanPina/git-odyssey/tree/main?tab=readme-ov-file).
+For the exact tech stack, please refer to our official GitOdyssey [repo](https://github.com/DylanPina/git-odyssey/tree/main?tab=readme-ov-file).

 ---